andrewaguiar/rpx/README.md

      --ext | -x       The file extentions (comma separated) allowed to be analyzed (default see `~/.rpx.iex`).
      --all | -a       Replaces all found occurences without asking.
-     --regex | -r     Treats the <string-to-be-replaced> as a regex instead of a simple text.
+     --regex | -r     Treats the <string-to-be-replaced> as a regex instead of a simple text (default false).
+     --profile | -p   Uses an specific profile configured in ~/.rpx.exs (default :default).

+PROFILES
+     First time you run Rpx it will create the global config file in HOME called ~/.rpx.exs, Rpx uses this global configuration file named ~/.rpx.exs to configure 2 basic stuff.

+       1. The allowed extentions and.
+       2. Ignored folders during the scan.

+     When you don't pass --profile|-p argument it with use the :default profile defined in ~/.rpx.exs, You can as many different profiles you want in the ~/.rpx.exs file as a ordinary elixir code (a Map structure) following the template:

+       profile_name: %{
+         allowed_extentions: List,
+         ignored_folders: List
+       }

+     Or you can simply modify the default profile :default =)
 ```

 ### Creating a bin